FlowAppPlatform/flow-text-component/docs/Search.md

-## Flow Text Contains component
+## Flow Text Search component
-The component checks if a string contains another.
-Emits true if the string contains another, otherwise it emits false.
+The component searches a string using a regular expression.
+Emits the index of the first match found.

 *Use the component as below*